inhifistereo/traduire/README.md

 - Data layer to store data (Postgresql)
 - Cognitive Services will transcribe mp3's

+**Languages**
+- Web interface written in React
+- Query and Service layer written in dotnet 5

+**Hosting choices**
-Web interface is SPA and hosted in containers
+- Web interface is SPA and hosted in containers

-Query and Service layers hosted in containers
+- Query and Service layers hosted in containers

-Pub/Sub, Blob, and Data Layer in PaaS
+- Pub/Sub, Blob, and Data Layer in PaaS

-Web interface written in React

-Query and Service layer written in dotnet 5

 **Deployment**
 - GitHub for SRC